This post may contain affiliate links. Please read our disclosure policy.

 • Trim the base – Cut off the tough, woody stem at the cluster’s base – especially if the mushrooms were sold in a large clump.
 The individual stems attached to each cap are usually tender enough to keep.

-• Tear, don’t chop – For the best texture, gently tear the mushrooms into bite-sized pieces rather than slicing them.
+• Tear, don’t chop – For the best meaty texture, gently tear the mushrooms into bite-sized pieces rather than slicing them.
 This creates more surface area for those crispy, golden edges when sautéed.

 How to sauté oyster mushrooms